 "Short-Term Rental".
-The rental of a whole or a portion of a residential or secondary dwelling unit, in exchange for payment, as residential accommodations for not more than thirty consecutive days, excluding a Hotel, Motel, or Lodging House or Tourist Home for Transient Guests as defined in Massachusetts General Laws Chapter 64G
+The rental of a whole or a portion of a residential or secondary dwelling unit, in exchange for payment, as residential accommodations for not more than thirty consecutive days, excluding a Hotel, Motel, or Lodging House or Tourist Home for Transient Guests as defined in Massachusetts General Laws Chapter 64G 1.3 Prohibitions.

-1.3 Prohibitions.

-1.3.1.
+- 1.3.1.
 Registration Requirement.
-No dwelling unit or part thereof may be offered as a Short-Term Rental within the Town of Truro unless it is registered with the Board of Health and in compliance with regulations issued by the Board of Health and is registered with the Commonwealth of Massachusetts Department of Revenue in accordance with applicable laws.

-1.3.2.
-Intentionally Omitted
+No dwelling unit or part thereof may be offered as a Short-Term Rental within the Town of Truro unless it is registered with the Board of Health and in compliance with regulations issued by the Board of Health and is registered with the Commonwealth of Massachusetts Department of Revenue in accordance with applicable laws. - 1.3.2.
+Intentionally Omitted - 1.3.3.

-1.3.3.
 Corporate Ownership.
 Short-Term Rentals are prohibited in dwelling units owned by a Corporation.
-Short-Term Rentals are permitted in dwelling units owned by an LLC, Trust, or S Corporation only when every shareholder, partner, or member of the legal entity is a natural person, as established by documentation provided by the applicant at the time of registration.
+Short-Term Rentals are permitted in dwelling units owned by an LLC, Trust, or S Corporation only when every shareholder, partner, or member of the legal entity is a natural person, as established by documentation provided by the applicant at the time of registration. - 1.3.4.

-1.3.4.
 Affordable Housing Dwelling Units.
-Short-Term Rentals are prohibited in dwelling units designated as affordable or otherwise income-restricted, which are subject to an affordability restriction or are otherwise subject to housing or rental assistance under local, state, or federal programs or law.
+Short-Term Rentals are prohibited in dwelling units designated as affordable or otherwise income-restricted, which are subject to an affordability restriction or are otherwise subject to housing or rental assistance under local, state, or federal programs or law. - 1.3.5.
+Time Share, Fractional and Interval Ownership Units.
+No Fractional Ownership, Interval or Time Share unit may engage in Short-Term Rental activities or be eligible to receive a Certificate of registration for such unit; except that this section shall not apply to the creation of mortgages, liens, easements or other similar interests encumbering the residential property as a whole to secure a loan or for any other legitimate purposes; and this section shall not apply to non-commercial groups, such as families, partnerships, associations, or trusts with divided interests or agreements in which the real estate is held and transferred within the family, partnership, association or trust, as opposed to sold in fractional or divided interests on the open market. - 1.3.6.

-1.3.4.
 Protection for Existing Short-Term Rentals.
 Any person or other legal entity who holds a current Certificate of Registration on the effective date of this bylaw may continue to engage in Short-Term Rentals in accordance with the existing Certificate of Registration, until the dwelling unit is transferred or conveyed, or the certificate of registration is not renewed.
-If a property is bequeathed to a person or other beneficiary through a will, the new owner may continue to engage in Short-Term Rental activities in accordance with this section.
+If a property is bequeathed to a person or other beneficiary through a will, the new owner may continue to engage in Short-Term Rental activities in accordance with this section. - 1.4.

-1.4.
 Regulations and Fees.
-The Board of Health may promulgate regulations to carry out and enforce the provisions of this bylaw, and may, subject to the approval of the Select Board, set fees for the issuance of Certificates of Registration for Short-Term Rentals.
+The Select Board may promulgate regulations to carry out and enforce the provisions of this bylaw and to regulate long-term and long-term rentals, and may set fees for the issuance of Certificates of Registration for Short-Term Rentals.
 1.5.
-Penalties and Enforcement.
+Penalties and Enforcement. - 1.5.1.

-1.5.1.
 Enforcement Options.
 Whoever violates any provision of this bylaw, or a regulation promulgated hereunder may be penalized by indictment or on complaint brought in the district court.
-The Town may seek to enjoin violations thereof through any lawful process, and the election of one remedy by the Town shall not preclude enforcement through any other lawful means.
+The Town may seek to enjoin violations thereof through